Koromix/rygel/web/koffi.dev/pages/output.md

 ### Win32 struct example

-Many Win32 functions that use struct outputs require you to set a size member (often named `cbSize`) beforehand.
+Many Win32 functions that use struct outputs require you to set a size member (often named `cbSize`).
 These functions won't work with `_Out_` because the size value must be copied from JS to C, use `_Inout_` in this case.

 ```js
 // ES6 syntax: import koffi from 'koffi';